Sustainability reporting

 Materiality assessment

-Our materiality assessment is an essential part of the process for defining the sustainability reporting content by taking into account various stakeholder groups’ views on the importance of different topics.
-In 2020, Wärtsilä updated the materiality assessment, which included an evaluation of economic, environmental, and social topics and their impact to Wärtsilä’s business from the stakeholders’ point of view.
+The materiality assessment is an essential part of the process for defining the sustainability reporting content by taking into account various stakeholder groups’ views on the importance of different topics.
+Wärtsilä uses the Double Materiality approach to assess the material matters for the company.

-As a result of our materiality assessment, the following topics are identified as material for Wärtsilä:
+As a result of the Double Materiality assessment, the following matters were identified as material for Wärtsilä:

 • Occupational health and safety